 Policy 5.HE.
-Development should preserve and enhance the character, cultural significance and setting of the historic environment in Lennoxtown, Milton of Campsie, Haughhead and Clachan of Campsie.

-The area includes historic environment designations shown on page 99 including:
+Development should preserve and enhance the character, appearance and setting of the historic environment in Lennoxtown, Milton of Campsie, Clachan of Campsie and Haughhead.
+The area includes historic environment designations shown on the map on page 100 including:

-Nationally Important sites of the Scheduled Monuments at:

-SM1750 Maiden Castle, motte and bailey

-SM1734 Meikle Reive, fort

-SM6252 Woodhead House.
+Nationally Important sites of the Scheduled Monuments at: SM1750 Maiden Castle, motte and bailey SM1734 Meikle Reive, fort SM6252 Woodhead House.